Skip to main content

 Standard parts include all the CAD files for library parts.

-A revision index is used to name the different versions of the same document (A, B, C... for example).
+💡A revision index is used to name the different versions of the same document (A, B, C... for example).

-2 - Products and passports
+2 - Products and Manufacturing orders

 An Aletiq product is an abstract representation used to group together information (CAD, documents, BOM, etc.) relating to a physical object.
 An Aletiq product can be :

-• An article for sale.
+• An article, either bought, assembled and/or buitl for sale.

 • A tool for internal use.
 Tooling is a means of production used in article manufacturing ranges.

-A product space on Aletiq contains :
+A product on Aletiq contains :

-• Documents and parts describing the product;
+• Documents and parts linked to the product;

 • The definition file contains the product nomenclature (BOM) and the product definition documents.
-The definition index is used to name the versions of the product definition file;

 3 - Workflows and projects

 Workflows and projects are used to organise the work and collaboration between the various contributors in the company.
-Workflows are shorter, repetitive processes, such as validating a document.
+Workflows are short, repetitive processes, such as validating a document.
 Projects are longer and less structured processes than workflows, such as the development of a new product.

 Projects and workflows can be predefined in templates / models.
 By creating a template, you can quickly build a workflow or project in line with your company's internal processes.